abdul-rasool/Multimodal-Fusion-Approach-for-Bitcoin-Price-Prediction/README.md

 http://www.gnu.org/licenses/
 # Citation
-A related paper is submitted to the SCI journal.
+A related paper is submitted to the SCI journal (IF 7.5), Status: Minor Revision.